"The illiterate of the 21st Century are not those who cannot read and write but those who cannot learn, unlearn and relearn.โ€ - Alvin Toffler

-There are 5 key characteristics to a Learning Agile Person:
+Research suggests there are 5 key characteristics of a Learning Agile Person:

 • Innovating: They are currently thinking of new, fresh ideas.